probcomp/metaprob/INSTALL.md

 ## Install Leiningen and Clojure

-For a quick Leiningen installation, do `make`, followed by some command that will put the `lein` command on your `PATH`, e.g.
+For a quick Leiningen installation, just do `make`:

     make

+This creates `bin/lein` which can be used as a shell command.
+If you want to be able to say just `lein`, you'll need to put it in your PATH.
+E.g. if you have a `~/bin` directory in your PATH, try this:

     ln -sf $PWD/bin/lein ~/bin/

 Leiningen keeps some state in the `~/.lein` directory.